Where Alternative Reality Comes From | Fast Company | The Future Of Business

 - The lies tend to present the person in a positive light, and may be an expression of an underlying character trait, such as pathological narcissism.
 However, the lies in PF usually go beyond the more “believable” stories of persons with narcissistic traits.

-Although the precise cause or causes of PF are not known, some data suggest abnormalities in the white matter of the brain – bundles of nerve fibers surrounded by an insulating sheath called myelin.
-On the other hand, the psychoanalyst Helene Deutsch argued that PF stems from psychological factors, such as the need to enhance one’s self-esteem, secure the admiration of others or to portray oneself as either a hero or a victim.
+Although the precise cause or causes of PF are not known, some data suggest abnormalities in the white matter of the brain–bundles of nerve fibers surrounded by an insulating sheath called myelin.
+On the other hand, the psychoanalyst Helene Deutsch argued that PF stems from psychological factors, such as the need to enhance one’s self-esteem, secure the admiration of others, or to portray oneself as either a hero or a victim.

 Of course, all of this presumes something like a consensus on what constitutes “reality” and “facts” and that most people have an interest in establishing the truth.
 But this presumption is looking increasingly doubtful, in the midst of what has come to be known as the “post-truth era.”
 Charles Lewis, the founder of the Center for Public Integrity, described ours as a period in which “up is down and down is up and everything is in question and nothing is real.”